Jerusalem’s Saint James Cathedral

-The Cathedral is dedicated to Saint James “the Greater” (One of the twelve Apostles) and James “The Just” (The brother of Jesus).
+The Cathedral of Saint James is the main church in the Armenian Quarter of Jerusalem.
+By local tradition it holds relics of both Saint James “the Greater” (One of the twelve Apostles) and James “The Just” (The brother of Jesus).

 Saint James Cathedral was most likely built by Queen Melisende.
 Melisende was the first-born child of Baldwin II, and the Armenian princess Morphie of Melitene.
 Failing to have a male heir, Baldwin raised her to inherit his kingship.
 As Queen Melisende sponsored several building projects.
 Saint James Cathedral was most likely one of them.
 It was designed in Romanesque style, with 4 massive pillars supporting its central dome.
 Built in the center of the Armenian Quarter, it eventually became the principal church of the Armenian Patriarchate of Jerusalem.
 It is especially known for having a relic of James, the brother of Jesus.

 Saint James was the younger brother of Jesus, who led the early Christian community in Jerusalem.
 Yet, he was accused of heresy and stoned to death.
 By Catholic tradition his body was later carried to Spain and is kept to this day in Santiago de Ccompostela.
 The Armenians claim to obtain his head, and have it kept in a chapel inside their main church – Saint James Cathedral.
 Another claim, made in 2002, argues that the original bone box (ossuary) of Saint James was found.

 In 2002 popular archeological periodical, Biblical Archaeological Review, published a Jewish burial bone box (Ossuary) typical to the first century.
 On one of its sides the name of the deceased chiseled.
 It read, in Aramaic – “James, Son of Joseph, brother of Jesus“.